DhammaWays/EDA/White_Wine_Exploratory_Data_Analysis.md

 3. **Bad Wines (having score less than 5)**: **These mostly lie in upper left quadrant (volatile.acidity more than 0.5 and alcohol content less than 10.75).
 Therefore poor quality white wine tends to have lesser amount of alcohol and high amount of volatile acid.*

-**So in summary trying to answer our question *Which chemical properties influence the quality of white wines?*, we have found out that **alcohol** and **volatile.acidity** influence our *quality* of wine significantly.
-We also observed that a large cluster of good wine have alcohol content greater than 10.75 and volatile.acidity less than 0.5.**
+**So in summary trying to answer our question "*Which chemical properties influence the quality of white wines?*", we have found out that *alcohol* and *volatile.acidity* influence our *quality* of wine significantly.
+We also observed that a large cluster of good wines have alcohol content greater than 10.75 and volatile.acidity less than 0.5.**

 ---